Environmental Rights Stakeholder Rally on January 14

-Why do we need to protect our right to a healthful environment and a stable climate?
+Why do we need the right to a healthful environment in Maryland?

 Delegate Wanika Fisher champions the need for a state constitutional amendment to protect the right to a healthful environment in Maryland.
 “There is a difference between regulations, which address a particular issue, and a right, which is all encompassing, Fisher said.
-A green amendment would “create a structure in which people’s environmental rights need to be taken into consideration,” Fisher said.
+An environmental human rights amendment would “create a structure in which people’s environmental rights need to be taken into consideration,” Fisher said.

 Learn more about why this amendment is needed and what it means for Maryland in the Maryland Matter’s article, “Supporters Launch a New Push for the Environmental Human Rights Amendment.”

 In his op-ed in the Bay Journal, Wayne Gilchrest, environmental outdoor education teacher and former US Congressman of Maryland’s 1st district, says “we must live according to nature’s principles, creating a regenerative world that affords each generation no less than what prior generations enjoyed.
 And, hopefully more.
 We can do this by recommitting ourselves to live within Earth’s planetary boundaries, ensuring that everyone – in this and future generations- has a right to a healthy environment.
 And we can do that by placing the Environmental Human Rights Amendment in Maryland’s constitution.”